Antonio Piccolo: Career

 Born in Naples, Campania, Piccolo started his career at Campania club Salernitana Sport.
 After the club went bankrupt in 2005, he was signed by Serie B club Piacenza.
-Despite young age, he made his Serie B debut on 8 April 2006 (round 36).
+Despite his young age, he made his Serie B debut on 8 April 2006 (round 36).
 He substituted Daniele Degano in added time.
-That match Piacenza won Brescia 3–1.
-He played his first start on round 40 (3rd round counted from bottom) which he was replaced by Degano at second half.
-That match Piacenza lost to Triestina 3–4.
-He wore no.18 shirt from 2005 to 2008, no.19 in 2009–10 Serie B and no.23 in 2010–11 Serie B.
+In that match, Piacenza won Brescia 3–1.
+He made his first start in round 40 (3rd round counted from bottom), when he was replaced by Degano in the second half.
+In that match, Piacenza lost to Triestina 3–4.
+He wore the no.18 shirt from 2005 to 2008, no.19 in 2009–10 Serie B and no.23 in 2010–11 Serie B.

 He was loaned to Lega Pro Prima Divisione club Foggia on 1 September 2008.
 On 1 July 2009, he returned to Piacenza and made a few substitute appearances.
 However, he was injured, trained separately and returned to the team in March.
 Piccolo played his first start of the 2010–11 Serie B season on 16 October 2010, as one of the forwards in a 4–3–2–1 formation, partnering with central forward Daniele Cacia and supportive striker Mattia Graffiedi.
-In that match Piacenza defeated Crotone with the winning goal of Piccolo.
+In that match, Piacenza defeated Crotone with Piccolo's winning goal.

-On 31 August 2011 Piccolo was sold to Livorno for €100,000 in co-ownership deal, co-currently Piacenza got half of the registration rights of Francesco Volpe for a peppercorn of €500.
+On 31 August 2011, Piccolo was sold to Livorno for €100,000 in a co-ownership deal; Piacenza got half of the registration rights of Francesco Volpe for a peppercorn of €500.
 After the bankruptcy of Piacenza, Livorno got the full registration rights.
 Piccolo left for Lanciano in January 2013.
-In June 2013 Lanciano acquired Piccolo in a new co-ownership deal.
+In June 2013, Lanciano acquired Piccolo in a new co-ownership deal.

 On 3 October 2020 his contract with Cremonese was terminated by mutual consent.
 He successively joined Serie C's Catania as a free transfer.

 On 9 April 2022, he was released together with all of his Catania teammates following the club's exclusion from Italian football due to its inability to overcome a number of financial issues.